 - The following is an overview of existing and proposed (new or retrofitted) amenities that are recommended for Central Park:

-- New Skate Park (includes expansion and retrofit to existing space), Playground & Picnic Area
+- New skate park (includes expansion and retrofit to existing space), playground and picnic area

-- o Fitness Area
+- o Fitness area

-- Electronic Events Board Sign
+- o Electronic events board sign

-- o Pump Track and
+- Pump track and

-- Restroom Facility (pre-cast concrete building).
+- Restroom facility (pre-cast concrete building).

 - The initiative would include both internal and external consultation exercises to address questions such as desired program elements and seasonal expectations.

 - Key steps include:

-- o Issue RFP January 2022
+- Issue RFP January 2022

-- o Select Vendor February 2022
+- Select Vendor February 2022

 - Complete draft report June 2022

-- Present final report October 2022
+- o Present final report October 2022

-• On occasion the greater Central Park area has been viewed as a location associated with negative behavior.
-Through a combination of site redesign along with the addition of various spontaneous elements that this negative behavior will be displaced and subsequently Central Park will grow in reputation as a safe/community friendly spontaneous outdoor destination location
+On occasion the greater Central Park area has been viewed as a location associated with negative behaviour.
+Through a combination of site redesign along with the addition of various spontaneous elements, this negative behaviour will be displaced and subsequently Central Park will grow in reputation as a safe/community friendly spontaneous outdoor destination location.

-• Engagement will drive the input into stakeholder impact
+• Engagement will drive the input into stakeholder impact.

-Capital Profile: Automated License Plate Reader
+Capital Profile: Automated Licence Plate Reader

 Timelines: 2022

 Asset Category: Public Safety

 Cost: \$25,000

-As of January 1, 2021 the Government of Alberta ceased the issuance of validation stickers as a cost saving measure, reduce red tape and modernize service delivery.
-In addition to no longer issuing validation stickers, the Government of Alberta is issuing license plates made of reflective material which are easier to scan using Automated License Plate Reader (ALPR) technology.
+As of January 1, 2021 the Government of Alberta ceased the issuance of validation stickers as a cost saving measure to reduce red tape and modernize service delivery.
+In addition to no longer issuing validation stickers, the Government of Alberta is issuing licence plates made of reflective material which are easier to scan using Automated Licence Plate Reader (ALPR) technology.
 The impact of these changes without the introduction of ALPR technology at the municipality has created administrative inefficiencies for enforcement officers that over time is substantive in cost.

-- Manual queries on plates is approximately 50-100 in a 12 hour shift with the ALPR technology doing 3000 in the same time period.
-Utilizing ALPR technology as other added benefits including: - o Assisting in locating vehicles with expired registration, - Alerting the Officer if the registered owner of the vehicle is a suspended driver. - The adoption of ALPR technology would vastly improve Officer efficiency by conducting the license plate queries autonomously, it would improve road safety by efficiently identifying suspended drivers, would maintain public confidence in targeted enforcement as each identified violation through ALPR would be verified by an Officer through a traditional traffic stop, and allow the City of Spruce Grove to maintain a technological pace in line with the current expectations of the Government of Alberta.
+- Manual queries on plates is approximately 50-100 in a 12 hour shift with the ALPR technology doing 3,000 in the same time period.
+Utilizing ALPR technology as other added benefits including: - Assisting in locating vehicles with expired registration - Alerting the officer if the registered owner of the vehicle is a suspended driver - The adoption of ALPR technology would vastly improve officer efficiency by conducting the licence plate queries autonomously.
+It would also improve road safety by efficiently identifying suspended drivers, maintain public confidence in targeted enforcement as each identified violation through ALPR would be verified by an officer through a traditional traffic stop, and allow the City of Spruce Grove to maintain a technological pace in line with the current expectations of the Government of Alberta.

-- If the City were not to adopt this technology, there will be an increased demand on officer's time to address searches on expired registrations. - The opportunity to enhance officer safety through an automatic license plate reader will also be lost. - To address the public perception concerning privacy impacts, the City will be providing the public with facts about how ALPR works and the data retention periods for the information captured.
+- If the City were not to adopt this technology, there will be an increased demand on officer's time to address searches on expired registrations. - The opportunity to enhance officer safety through an automatic licence plate reader will also be lost. - To address the public perception concerning privacy impacts, the City will be providing the public with facts about how ALPR works and the data retention periods for the information captured.
 This approach has been used successfully in other jurisdictions.

-- Officer safety will be enhanced - Driver experience will be enhanced with the added features to address certain violations in a safe and effective manner
+- Officer safety will be enhanced. - Driver experience will be enhanced with the added features to address certain violations in a safe and effective manner.